The Essential Guide To Nutrition For Fitness Training

 What should I eat before exercising?

 Eat breakfast—preferably within an hour of waking up.
 A meal with carbohydrates (like cereal or toast) will provide energy for your body during exercise.
 Studies show that eating breakfast also helps prevent overeating later in the day.
 Carbohydrates provide energy during exercise; protein helps repair muscle tissue after exercise; fats help maintain fluid balance.
-A good pre-workout meal consists of about 60 percent carbohydrates (such as bread, cereals, or pasta), 25 percent protein (eggs, lean meats), and 15 percent fats (olive oil).
+A good pre-workout meal should have approximately 60% carbohydrates, such as bread, cereal, or pasta.
+It should also include 25% protein, like eggs or lean meats, and 15% fats, such as olive oil.

-If you have time before heading out to work, make sure you have a healthy snack on hand like trail mix or protein bars—these can be eaten while driving or walking to the gym.
+Before going to work, if you have time, make sure to have a healthy snack, such as trail mix or protein bars.
+You can eat them while driving or walking to the gym.

 What should I eat after working out?